jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Notice how happy those people were.
 All workers will experience that joy, once we stop micro-managing and start setting ourselves goals for everyone to reach.

 For now, we're dependent on old philosophies, and thus also confined to its old tools and live within its old narratives.
-Today Left/Right politics makes us obsesses over tax cuts, government regulations, and endless media soundbites because that's what their philosophy says are important.
+Today Left/Right politics makes us obsesses over tax cuts, government regulations, and endless media soundbites because that's what their philosophy says is essential.
 New and super-powerful technologies like landing rockets are talked about, but more as a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.

 That's the power of philosophy.
 It tells people which tools and rules are essential, and which should be ignored.